 This is the essence of creating TikTok ads that feel native and convert.

-According to our analysis of 200+ DITL fitness creatives across 2025-2026, the highest-performing DITL ads share three structural traits: (1) they open on a non-fitness moment to establish relatability, (2) the app appears in the middle third of the video during the workout segment, and (3) they close with a transformation or progress metric.
+Across the DITL fitness creatives we've analyzed, the highest-performing ads share three structural traits: (1) they open on a non-fitness moment to establish relatability, (2) the app appears in the middle third of the video during the workout segment, and (3) they close with a transformation or progress metric.

 Middle placement is critical because placing the app at the beginning triggers ad avoidance, while placing it at the end means most viewers never see it.
-DITL ads with the app in the middle third average $5.20–$7.00 cost-per-trial versus $7.80–$10.50 when the app appears in the first 3 seconds, per the same RocketShip HQ data set.
+We've consistently observed that DITL ads with the app in the middle third outperform those where the app appears in the first 3 seconds on cost-per-trial.

-- DITL ads that include a specific metric ('I've lost 12 lbs') in the last 3 seconds show 31% higher install-to-trial conversion than generic CTAs, per RocketShip HQ creative testing data
+- DITL ads that include a specific metric ('I've lost 12 lbs') in the last 3 seconds tend to show higher install-to-trial conversion than generic CTAs, based on our creative testing observations

 - Optimal DITL ad length for fitness trials: 21-34 seconds, per our testing aligned with ideal TikTok ad length benchmarks